Swinject/Swinject/Documentation/Assembler.md

    will be deallocated along with your assembler

- - If you are lazy loading your properties and assemblies you must load your properties **first** if you want your properties to be available to load aware assemblies when `loaded` is called
+ - If you are lazy loading your properties and assemblies you must load your properties **first** if you want your properties to be available to load-aware assemblies when `loaded` is called

- - If you are lazy loading assemblies and you want your load aware assemblies to be invoked after all assemblies have been loaded then you must use `addAssemblies` and pass all lazy loaded assemblies at once
+ - If you are lazy loading assemblies and you want your load-aware assemblies to be invoked after all assemblies have been loaded then you must use `addAssemblies` and pass all lazy loaded assemblies at once